ishankhare07/imapfw.github.io/_posts/project/2016-03-04-documentation-and-gitter.md

 # Travis CI

 [Travis CI](https://travis-ci.org) was the first I enabled.
-Their intend to keep working with open source communities looks **real and effective**.
+Their intent to keep working with open source communities looks **real and effective**.

 Development is using continous integration for both our `master` and `next`